rngoodman/ShortSeeker/README.md

 # Alternative tools

 - [Bactopia](https://github.com/bactopia/bactopia) uses Nextflow to create a flexible pipeline for the assembly and analysis of bacterial genomes.
-- [ASA³P](https://github.com/oschwengers/asap) uses Netxflow to assemble, annotate and analyse genome data of closely related bacterial isolates.
+- [ASA³P](https://github.com/oschwengers/asap) uses Nextflow to assemble, annotate and analyse genome data of closely related bacterial isolates.
 - [nullarbor](https://github.com/tseemann/nullarbor) is a pipeline using perl to generate public health microbiology reports from sequenced isolates.